ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/development.md

 ## Switchboard Development

 The magento platform repository is split into 2 projects.
-Switchboard logic lives in `src`. `src` defines each of the lambda functions that will be executed on the remote, server-less infrastructure.
+Switchboard logic lives in `switchboard`. `switchboard` defines each of the lambda functions that will be executed on the remote, server-less infrastructure.

 The magento-platform project defines outer level build and compile tasks.
 One should always start at the repo level and `yarn build` or `yarn build:dev` accordingly to compile the entire project.